 As with my research in Haiti, my teaching is based on engaged anthropology and the tradition of social justice.
 In my courses, I teach by encouraging and facilitating my students’ growth in critical thought and active participation in learning about others.
 Imparting knowledge that allows my students to think and question serves as an invaluable benefit to their development as members of our global society.

-Below are courses I have taught as a graduate student and postdoc at the University of Florida.
+Below are courses I have taught at the University of Florida.